RubyAquaMarine/aquastrade-fe/docs/DCA.md

 - `GetTokenBaseUsingIndex` : returns the token address assigned to base asset

 - `GetTokenQuoteUsingIndex` : returns the token address assigned to quote asset

+# Advanced Traders

+At AquasTrade we enjoy trading as much as a trading bot, but we're human and get tired.